-Maybin Muyeba1, M. Sulaiman Khan2, Frans Coenen3 1 Dept. of Computing, Manchester Metropolitan University, Manchester, M1 5GD, UK 2 School of Computing, Liverpool Hope University, Liverpool, L16 9JD, UK 3 Dept. of Computer Science, University of Liverpool, Liverpool, L69 3BX, UK { M.Muyeba@mmu.ac.uk, khanm@hope.ac.uk, frans@csc.liv.ac.uk}
+M. Sulaiman Khan, Maybin Muyeba, Frans Coenen Liverpool Hope University, School of Computing, Liverpool, UK The University of Liverpool, Department of Computer Science, Liverpool, UK

+{khanm@hope.ac.uk, muyebam@hope.ac.uk, frans@csc.liv.ac.uk}

 Abstract.

 In this paper we extend the problem of mining weighted association rules.
 A classical model of boolean and fuzzy quantitative association rule mining is adopted to address the issue of invalidation of downward closure property (DCP) in weighted association rule mining where each item is assigned a weight according to its significance w.r.t some user defined criteria.
 Most works on DCP so far struggle with invalid downward closure property and some assumptions are made to validate the property.
 We generalize the problem of downward closure property and propose a fuzzy weighted support and confidence framework for boolean and quantitative items with weighted settings.
 The problem of invalidation of the DCP is solved using an improved model of weighted support and confidence framework for classical and fuzzy association rule mining.
 Our methodology follows an Apriori algorithm approach and avoids pre and post processing as opposed to most weighted ARM algorithms, thus eliminating the extra steps during rules generation.
 The paper concludes with experimental results and discussion on evaluating the proposed framework.